 This being said, argan oils are not all equal.
 In fact, the quality will depend on many factors like the quality of argan nuts used, the quality of water used, the type of extraction, etc.

-I always recommend choosing premium argan oil.
+I highly highly recommend using Little Moroccan Thing’s premium argan oil.
+This argan oil has most of its nutrients as it was cold pressed using premium argan nuts – which makes all the difference quality-wise.
+I sourced this argan oil from a women-founded cooperative in the Atlas mountains of Morocco, and it’s the argan oil I use daily on my hair and skin.
 A few drops on your hair strands and scalp will do wonders!
-Premium argan oil is obtained through cold or stone pressure.
 It’s the best investment that you can make for your hair.
 It is also very cost-effective compared to other beauty products as a little bottle will last for months.

 Once you add premium argan oil to your hair routine, there will be no coming back!